Managing Accommodation Requests

 In-Person Exams

 If your exams are designed to be administered in-person, students with accommodations should schedule their exams with SLDS.
 If you are willing to proctor the exam with accommodations yourself, that is also an alternative option.
-As a result of SLDS operational changes, students scheduling with SLDS can schedule exams on the class exam day or up to two business days after, based on the date specified in the Alternative Testing Agreement.
+As a result of SLDS operational changes, students scheduling with SLDS can schedule exams on the class exam day or up to two business days after, based on the date specified in the Course Instruction Template (CIT).

 Policy Reminders for SLDS Exam Services (Columbus Campus Only)